 There are seemingly obvious starting points when completely transforming a business reliant on the usage of scientific data to drive decision-making.
 Often these starting points are major overhauls of legacy systems and practices, for example, electronic lab notebooks (ELNs), lab information management systems (LIMS), and data lakes to capture all scientific data and metadata to make it useable for artificial intelligence (AI) and machine learning (ML).
 The ultimate goal is to improve the quality and throughput of drug discovery, development, and manufacturing.
 However, once one or more of these systems are in place, biopharma companies are still struggling with how to translate these implementations into

-• Faster time to value for improving scientific processes and business outcomes
+- Faster time to value for improving scientific processes

 Scientific business analysis is the key to translating the benefits of new technology and tools into real-world value.
-Crucially, it helps organizations determine which problems are the most impactful, thereby providing a baseline on which to improve first.
+Crucially, it helps organizations determine which problems are the most impactful, thereby providing a baseline on which to improve first and where it will be beneficial to leverage Scientific AI.
 Over time, solving the problems with the biggest impact provides ever-improving baselines towards hitting long-term digital transformation goals.
 Business Analysis is not new to the IT community, where for many years digital transformations allowed ERP systems to be connected to CRM systems and so on.
-But within the lab, this type of analysis has been sparse.
+But within the lab, this type of analysis has been sparse and AI has rarely been used.

 Scientific Business Analysis is an art and a science

 In order to surface problems, you need to ask lots of questions.
 Seems easy enough, right?
 In fact, it is, but with the myriad choices of scientific instrumentation available today, researchers from different laboratories can choose from a wide variety of systems and vendors to achieve the same outcome.
 Take for instance the workflow of high throughput screening (HTS) in drug discovery.
 The goal is simple…find quality lead candidates for optimization to enter the pre-clinical and clinical funnel.
 However, biopharma companies approach this goal in vastly different ways.
 Some have fully automated suites that can screen millions of compounds a year, while others rely on traditional bench-scale processes that are mostly manual.
 Understanding the magnitude of the pain in each of those workflows and their associated impact is the science.
 Knowing what questions to ask, to whom, and when is the art.
-This requires not only domain knowledge in the scientific area being explored, but in the data realm, understanding user inputs and outputs, file formats, and how data gets from one place to another.
-Scientific Business Analysts have uncovered many bigger problems than the initial ones identified by users just by knowing which questions to ask.
+This requires not only domain knowledge in the scientific area being explored, but in the data realm, understanding user inputs and outputs, file formats, how data gets from one place to another, and how Scientific AI can potentially help to improve scientists’ everyday work.
+Scientific Business Analysts have uncovered many bigger problems and potential improvements than the initial ones identified by users just by knowing which questions to ask.

 Other critical parts of scientific business analysis include:

-• Proposing solutions with tech-savvy scientific data architects
+- Proposing solutions with tech-savvy scientific data architects and data scientists

 In addition to this, scientific business analysts with deep experience can then start to share industry best practices with customers.
 This will further speed up the implementation of digital transformation strategies.

-Time savings, higher quality data, and new scientific insights
+Time savings, higher quality data, and new AI-driven scientific insights

 The best way to initiate scientific business analysis is to brainstorm all the potential areas where digital tools (such as replatforming all scientific data to the cloud) could have high impact on current problems.
 Then, dig into 5-10 of those problem areas with scientific business analysts talking to subject matter experts in the customer’s lab.
 Home in on the most painful scientific workflows…how many steps are there and which of them are manual, how is data generated at each step, how long does it take to complete each step, how does data get from one place to another and by whom, and what errors can be introduced that could have downstream effects.
 Scientific Business Analysts always work to identify the impact during these discovery sessions.
 They have found some extraordinary metrics that establish a baseline.
 These include: